The Raid (2011 film): American remake

 A few months after Sony acquired the film's North American distribution rights, it was announced by The Hollywood Reporter that its subsidiary company, Screen Gems, had begun negotiations to produce a Hollywood remake.
 The deal was completed in November 2011, with writer-director Gareth Evans to serve as an executive producer of the remake.
 XYZ Films, executive producers on the original Indonesian version, will be producers on the American version.
-Screen Gems also wants the same choreographers from The Raid involved with the remake.
+Screen Gems also wants the same choreographers from the original film involved with the remake.
 On 21 February 2014, the studio picked Patrick Hughes to direct the remake.
 A day later, reports stated that both Chris and Liam Hemsworth were being eyed for roles by the studio.
 On 27 May 2014, Variety reported that the film's production was delayed until early 2015.
-On 13 June 2014, Frank Grillo was the first to be announced to star in the remake, and is a fan of the original.
+On 13 June 2014, Frank Grillo was the first to be announced to star in the remake, while announcing that he is a fan of the original film.
 On 16 June 2014, Geek Tyrant revealed that the remake will be set in the near future.
 On 4 August 2014, TheWrap reported that Taylor Kitsch has been cast in the lead role, and also that XYZ Films is returning to produce the remake, which is expected to hew closely to the original film.
-On 22 August 2014, Hughes revealed that describes his version as being in the vein of Black Hawk Down and Zero Dark Thirty with 12 integral roles.
+On 22 August 2014, Hughes described his remake as being in the vein of Black Hawk Down and Zero Dark Thirty with 12 integral roles.
 According to Tracking Board, on 23 October 2015, both Screen Gems and Kitsch had dropped out of the project and Hughes also dropped out as director.
 In February 2017, XYZ Films revealed that Joe Carnahan will produce and direct the remake with Evans as a producer.
-On 10 January 2022, Deadline reported that the remake will premiere on Netflix with Patrick Hughes directing alongside Michael Bay producing and Evans executive produced.
+On 10 January 2022, Deadline reported that the remake will premiere on Netflix with Patrick Hughes directing alongside Michael Bay producing and Evans executive producing.

 Comics and animation

 A graphic novel based on The Raid was released on 21 May 2012 in Indonesia.

-A stop-motion short depicting the plot of The Raid as clay-animated cats, made by Lee Hardcastle released on 11 May 2012, was included in the special features disc.
-A flash animated teaser trailer spoof depicting The Raid as a '90s anime, made by Philip Askins released on 19 May 2012, was also included in the special features.
+A stop-motion short film depicting the plot of The Raid with clay-animated cats, made by Lee Hardcastle released on 11 May 2012, was included in the film's home media release as one of the special features.
+A flash animated teaser trailer spoof depicting The Raid as a '90s anime, made by Philip Askins released on 19 May 2012, was also included in the film's home media release as one of the special features.

 On 22 June 2016, The Hollywood Reporter announced Titan Comics had teamed up with Gareth Evans and XYZ Films for a comic book spin-off series featuring "original stories featuring characters from The Raid movie series" with a launch date expected for late 2016.